rockettheme/docs/Docs/technical_tips/blogging/seo.md

 It also does not hurt if every article search engines crawl on your site furthers your brand's authority with a given topic.
 While no one outside of these organizations really knows exactly what the authority algorithms look for, this step could not hurt.
 Each instance of your site's title or brand sitting alongside articles and pages about a topic you wish to gain ranking in is a good thing.

 Often, sites depend on their logo to establish a brand.
 Unfortunately, there are not any search engines today that link brands to content via an image, even if that image has a file name that correlates with the brand.
-Mention in the content body is good, but the title is better.
+Mention of your brand in the content body is good, but the title is better.

 ### Set SEO Settings in Global Configuration with Joomla
 For Joomla users, setting these SEO options is a fairly simple and straightforward process.
 Just navigate to **Administrator -> Global Configuration** and look for the options listed below.